Galaxy morphologies at cosmic noon with JWST: A foundation for exploring gas transport with bars and spiral arms: Visual classifications of morphology

 \subsection{Classification overview}

-Our visual classification results, based on the 4/6 voting threshold (Table \ref{tab: Main classifications} and Figure \ref{fig: Classification results}) reveal that the majority of galaxies in our sample have a disk-like morphology, comprising 82\% of the total sample ($\approx90\%$ and $\approx72\%$ in the low- and high-redshift bins, respectively).
-Interacting/merging galaxies form the second-largest category, accounting for $\approx 10\%$ of the sample, with a notable increase in the higher redshift bin.
-Spheroidal galaxies make up only 1.7\% of the sample, with slightly more found in the lower redshift bin.
-Lensed systems and undefined galaxies are rare, representing 0.1\% and 1.5\%, respectively.
-Notably, only 80 galaxies (5.5\%) lacked a 4/6 voting agreement.
+Our visual classification results, based on the 4/6 voting threshold (Table \ref{tab: Main classifications} and Figure \ref{fig: Classification results}), reveal that the majority of galaxies in our sample have a disk-like morphology, comprising a fraction of $0.82\pm 0.03$ of the total sample ($0.90\pm 0.03$ and $0.72\pm 0.05$ in the low- and high-redshift bins, respectively).
+Interacting or merging galaxies form the second-largest category, accounting for approximately $0.10\pm 0.02$ of the sample, and showing a notable increase in the higher-redshift bin.
+Spheroidal galaxies make up a small fraction ($0.02\pm 0.01$), with slightly more found in the lower-redshift bin.
+Lensed systems and undefined galaxies are rare, each contributing less than 0.01.
+Notably, only 80 galaxies (fraction $\approx 0.06\pm 0.02$) lacked a 4/6 voting agreement.

 An important potential bias to consider in the classification of galaxies (whether through visual or automatic methods) is related to their apparent size.
-Specifically, we observe increasing disk fractions $f_\mathrm{disk}$ as a function of $\re$ as shown in Figure \ref{fig: Disk fraction vs effective radius}, where we show $f_\mathrm{disk}$ in bins of $\Delta r = 0.1$ arcsec.
+Specifically, we observe increasing disk fractions $f_\mathrm{disk}$ as a function of size as shown in Figure \ref{fig: Disk fraction vs effective radius}, where we show $f_\mathrm{disk}$ as a function of effective radius in apparent size (arcsec) and physical size (kpc).
 This is expected since it is easier to identify a disk-like structure in extended sources.
-However, this trend may also have a physical origin, as disks typically exhibit extended light distributions, which naturally results in larger effective radii and contributes to the observed correlation.

-A more extended discussion of observational limitations, such as resolution differences and surface brightness dimming effects, is provided in Appendix \ref{appendix - Observational limitations}.
+However, this trend may also have a physical origin, as disks typically exhibit extended light distributions, which naturally result in larger effective radii and contribute to the observed correlation.
+An additional discussion on observational limitations, such as spatial resolution, surface brightness dimming, and wavelength coverage, is provided in Appendix \ref{appendix - Observational limitations}.